Brandon Bielak: Oakland Athletics

 On May 16, 2024, Bielak was traded to the Oakland Athletics in exchange for cash considerations.
 In three games for Oakland, he recorded a 3.18 ERA with three strikeouts across 5 2/3 innings pitched.
 Bielak was designated for assignment by the Athletics following the promotion of Jack O'Loughlin on May 25.
 He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators on May 29.
 On September 8, the Athletics selected Bielak's contract, adding him to their active roster.
 After three more appearances, he was designated for assignment by Oakland on September 22.
 He cleared waivers and was sent outright to Triple–A Las Vegas a second time on September 25.
 Bielak elected free agency on October 15.

 Arizona Diamondbacks

 On February 25, 2025, Bielak signed a minor league contract with the Arizona Diamondbacks.
 In two starts for the Triple-A Reno Aces, he posted a 1-0 record and 2.79 ERA with five strikeouts across 9 2/3 innings pitched.
 Bielak was released by the Diamondbacks organization on May 10.
 On May 12, it was announced that Bielak had undergone season-ending shoulder surgery prior to his release.

+Houston Astros (second stint)

+On March 10, 2026, Bielak signed with the Tecolotes de los Dos Laredos of the Mexican League.
+However, prior to the start of the season on April 14, Bielak signed a minor league contract with the Houston Astros.